 The weekend calls for a hearty, warm bowl of Leftover Turkey Noodle Soup!
 If time allows, plan ahead to make the homemade turkey stock and then you won’t believe how easy the rest of this soup is to throw together.
 Yields 8+ in about 35 minutes.

 Only a couple more days until The Big Day.
 So much planning goes into the Thanksgiving meal and yet afterwards there’s SO many leftovers!
 My vote is to transform all that turkey into soup.
 Because soup is where I love using leftovers most.
 Last year I made a creamy turkey wild rice soup and this year, a simple classic turkey noodle.
 However this isn’t just any turkey noodle.
 Remember Monday’s post?
 You know I used that homemade stock for this soup.

-Then add in the chopped fresh herbs, stir and continue to cook for 1 minute.
+Then add in 1 tablespoon chopped fresh sage and 2 teaspoons chopped fresh thyme leaves.
+Stir and continue to cook for 1 minute.